akorn/zfsbackup/README.md

 		As of now, recursive snapshot support is most useful for backups with no-xdev, where an entire client-side zfs subtree is backed up to a single server-side filesystem.
---subsources	NOT IMPLEMENTED YET.
-Will be used to request that the zfs
+--subsources	Used to request that the zfs hierarchy root and all its child
-		hierarchy root and all its child filesystems be backed up recursively into individual destination filesystems whose
+		filesystems (not volumes) be backed up recursively into individual destination filesystems whose hierarchy exactly
-		hierarchy exactly matches the source filesystem hierarchy, using the sub-source mechanism explained below.
+		matches the source filesystem hierarchy, using the sub-source mechanism explained in the README.
+Implies -z and -rs.
+		Just rerun this script if you create further sub-filesystems.
+--zroot		The root of the zfs hierarchy to recursively snapshot.
+		Sets zfs-dataset-root for create-and-mount-snapshot
+		pre-client script.
 -d, --dir	Name of sources.d directory to create.
 Will try to autogenerate
 		based on --path (so one of the two must be specified).
 		Use only -d if you're reconfiguring an existing sources.d dir.